Extended: $300 Federal Tax Credits for Air Conditioners and Heat Pumps

-In addition to bringing you benefits like lower electric bills, upgrading your air conditioner in 2021 could also help you save some cash next tax season.
+In addition to bringing you benefits like lower electric bills, your new AC could save you some cash this tax season.

-The tax credit also retroactively applies to new air conditioners installed in the 2018-2020 tax year.
+The tax credit also retroactively applies to new air conditioners installed in the 2018-2021 tax year.
 (The tax credit originally expired December 31, 2017.)
 If you have not previously claimed the Non-Business Energy Property Tax Credit, consult with your tax professional for details.

 $300 Federal Tax Credits for Air Conditioners and Heat Pumps